 Originating from the Bordeaux region of France, the Malbec is among the "big six" for red wine grapes.
-However, with the exception of in Cahors, its fame and fortune in France often end there, as Malbec is generally a grape used for blending, with very little vine being devoted to its improvement or success.
+With the exception of in Cahors, its fame and fortune in France often end there, as Malbec is generally a grape used for blending, with little vine being devoted to its improvement or success.

 The story in Argentina is quite the opposite.
 Malbec has found fame and glory in the sun-drenched climate of South America's southernmost country.
 This is Argentina's signature grape, and it is quickly gaining a lofty status for itself with red wine lovers.
 While South Africa, Australia, Chile, and the United States also successfully grow Malbec grapes, the output from those nations is nowhere near the same capacity as Argentina's Malbecs.